MatthewAlexanderFisher/MAS2903-Notes/_sources/content/chapter4.md

 ```

-### Computation of HDIs for unimodal distributions {#computation-of-hdis-for-unimodal-distributions .unnumbered}
+### Computation of HDIs for unimodal distributions

 Suppose that we require the HDI ($a,b$) for a unimodal distribution with
 density $f(\cdot)$ and distribution function $F(\cdot)$.
 We have seen